Isobel was re-elected to represent Mapledurham Ward in May 2016, before which she had represented Thames Ward from 2006 to 2012.

 Isobel regularly knocks on doors to hear residents’ concerns.
 Living in the area she represents, she is happy to be phoned or emailed and can readily meet up to discuss any local council-related issue.
 She prefers getting out and about to speak with residents rather than having static Ward surgeries and is keen for anyone with an issue to contact her.

-Isobel keeps a personal blog with news and her views about the local area.
+Isobel keeps a personal blog and a Facebook page Cllr Isobel Ballsdon with news and her views about the local area.
 She lives in Mapledurham Ward with her husband and two children, enjoying gardening, horse riding, music and walking.